 Requirements for admission include an undergraduate cumulative index (based on a 4.0 system) of 2.75 with a 3.00 average in the major field.
 The recommended minimum combined verbal and math GRE score is 1000.
-International students applying for a teaching assistantship must report a paper-based TOEFL score of at least 600 (250 or better on the computer-based TOEFL) and Test of Spoken English (TSE) score of at least 45.
-A score of 575 or better (231 or better on the computer-based TOEFL) is required for international students who do not apply for a teaching assistantship.
+International students applying for a teaching assistantship must report a paper-based TOEFL score of at least 600 (250 or better on the computer-based TOEFL or 100 on the IBET TOEFEL) and Test of Spoken English (TSE) score of at least 45.
+A score of 575 or better (231 or better on the computer-based TOEFL) is required or 90 on the IBET TOEFEL for international students who do not apply for a teaching assistantship.
 Three letters of reference from individuals able to evaluate the applicant's potential for successful graduate work are also necessary to complete the application file.
 See also the chapter "Graduate Admissions" in this catalog.